-Asal Usul dan Evolusi Kehidupan
+Asal usul dan Evolusi Kehidupan

 - Primordial soup: A hypothetical liquid mixture containing organic compounds, thought to exist on the early Earth.

-- Seleksi alam: The process by which certain traits become more or less common in a population over time, based on their ability to survive and reproduce.
+- Pilihan semulajadi: The process by which certain traits become more or less common in a population over time, based on their ability to survive and reproduce.

 - Ecological niches: The specific role or position that an organism occupies within an ecosystem, including its interactions with other organisms and the physical environment.